rawitat/gtypist_lessons/programming_quotes.typ

 S:Your development cycle is much faster because Java is interpreted.
  :The compile-link-load-test-crash-debug cycle is obsolete.

+*:JAVACS_16
+I:Scott McKay
+S:C++ is history repeated as tragedy.
+Java is history repeated as farce.

+*:JAVACS_17
+I:Larry O'Brien
+S:Claiming Java is easier than C++ is like saying that :K2 is shorter than Everest.

+*:JAVACS_18
+I:Matthew B. Kennel
+S:In the best possible scenario Java will end up mostly like Eiffel but with :extra warts because of insufficiently thoughtful early design.

+*:JAVACS_19
+I:Frank Winkler
+S:Java, the best argument for Smalltalk since C++.

+*:JAVACS_20
+I:Philip Greenspun
+S:Java is the SUV of programming tools.

+*:JAVACS_21
+I:Thant Tessman
+S:Arguing that Java is better than C++ is like arguing that grasshoppers taste :better than tree bark.

+*:JAVACS_22
+I:Paul Graham
+S:Like the creators of sitcoms or junk food or package tours, Java's designers :were consciously designing a product for people not as smart as them.

+*:JAVACS_23
+I:Steve Holden
+S:There are undoubtedly a lot of very intelligent people writing Java, better :programmers than I will ever be.
+I just wish I knew why.

+*:JAVACS_24
+I:Patricia Seybold in 1998
+S:If you learn to program in Java, you'll never be without a job!

+*:JAVACS_25
+I:John Knight
+S:Knowing the syntax of Java does not make someone a software engineer.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU